unplugin/unplugin-vue2-script-setup/README.md

 Bring [`<script setup>`](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to Vue 2.
 Works for Vite, Nuxt, Vue CLI, Webpack, esbuild and more, powered by [unplugin](https://github.com/unjs/unplugin).

+> ⚠️ With the release of [Vue 2.7](https://blog.vuejs.org/posts/vue-2-7-naruto.html), which has Composition API and `<script setup>` built-in, **you no longer need this plugin**.
+Thereby this plugin has entered maintenance mode and will only support Vue 2.6 or earlier.
+This project will reach End of Life by the end of 2022.

 ## Install

 ```bash